licton/lovelicton/content/events_march_2019.md

 Be part of a community effort to restore a forgotten neighborhood greenspace!
 We will mulch in areas that volunteers have already removed blackberries and continue to reclaim space and free trees from aggressive weeds.

+### Social Events:

+*    Sunday, March 3rd, @ 2PM-4PM, [Fastelavn: A Danish Carnival in Seattle](https://www.facebook.com/events/299419464100244/), Northwest Danish Association (**$10 entry free for non-members**)<br />
+Fastelavn is a Danish carnival for kids!
+Come celebrate this Danish tradition with us in Seattle.
+Costumes are encouraged!
+*    Monday, March 11, @ 6PM-8PM, [North Seattle Tech Talks: Surviving Technical Interviews](https://www.meetup.com/North-Seattle-Tech-Talks/events/258472973/)<br />
+We'll be talking about how to survive – and thrive – in the software development interview process, including tips and tricks for answering both behavioral and technical interview questions.
+*    Friday, March 22, @ 7PM-8:3PM [1st Annual Continuing Education Writers Salon](https://www.facebook.com/events/423875805023784/)<br />
+1st Annual CE Writers Salon where the Juror Award Winners from our CE Writers Contest will have the opportunity to read their work.
+All are welcome to this event.
+Drinks and snacks will be served.

 ### Community Engagement Events:
 *   Tuesday, March 5th, @ 6PM-7PM, [March Mineral Springs Park Community Meeting](https://www.facebook.com/events/2328865027388792/), Meridian Center for Health<br />
 Discuss Mineral Springs Park events, work parties, and community engagement.